danielcson/DSC-CAPSTONE-Q1/README.md

 No additional data needs to be downloaded to run the source code.
 To avoid having to spend a few days training the model, a pretrained model is provided and downloaded within the source code from this Google Drive [link](https://drive.google.com/file/d/13Xug1PoJ3bl3Ya9MTM0p-AR513mtsIVR/view)

-The goal for the project in section A08 of the Data Science capstone course was to replicate the figures from and build upon the [paper](https://arxiv.org/abs/1911.09451) "Deep Neuroethology of a Virtual Rodent" (Merel et al., 2019).
+The goal for this project is to replicate the figures from and build upon the [paper](https://arxiv.org/abs/1911.09451) "Deep Neuroethology of a Virtual Rodent" (Merel et al., 2019).
 The file run.ipynb outputs the key visualizations from the replication process and can also be found in the accompanying paper.